cknitin/AI/README.md

   Image Analysis: capabilities for analyzing images and video, and extracting descriptions, tags, objects, and text.
   Face: capabilities that enable you to build face detection and facial recognition solutions.
   Optical Character Recognition (OCR): capabilities for extracting printed or handwritten text from images, enabling access to a digital version of the scanned text.

+  ## Natural language processing
+  interpret written or spoken language, and respond in kind. area of AI that deals with creating software that understands written and spoken language.

+  ### NLP enables you to create software that can:
+  Analyze and interpret text in documents, email messages, and other sources.
+  Interpret spoken language, and synthesize speech responses.
+  Automatically translate spoken or written phrases between languages.
+  Interpret commands and determine appropriate actions.

+  For example, Starship Commander is a virtual reality (VR) game from Human Interact that takes place in a science fiction world.
+The game uses natural language processing to enable players to control the narrative and interact with in-game characters and starship systems.

+  ### NPL using azure
+  Microsoft's Azure AI Language to build natural language processing solutions.
+Some features of Azure AI Language include understanding and analyzing text, training conversational language models that can understand spoken or text-based commands, and building intelligent applications.

+  Microsoft's Azure AI Speech is another service that can be used to build natural language processing solutions.
+Azure AI Speech features include speech recognition and synthesis, real-time translations, conversation transcriptions, and more.

+  You can explore Azure AI Language features in the Azure Language Studio and Azure AI Speech features in the Azure Speech Studio.
+The service features are available for use and testing in the studios and other programming languages.

+  ## Document intelligence
+  managing, processing, and using high volumes of data found in forms and documents.

+  Document Intelligence is the area of AI that deals with managing, processing, and using high volumes of a variety of data found in forms and documents.
+Document intelligence enables you to create software that can automate processing for contracts, health documents, financial forms and more

+  ### Document intelligence using azure
+  You can use Microsoft's Azure AI Document Intelligence to build solutions that manage and accelerate data collection from scanned documents.
+Features of Azure AI Document Intelligence help automate document processing in applications and workflows, enhance data-driven strategies, and enrich document search capabilities.
+You can use prebuilt models to add intelligent document processing for invoices, receipts, health insurance cards, tax forms, and more.
+You can also use Azure AI Document Intelligence to create custom models with your own labeled datasets.
+The service features are available for use and testing in the Document Intelligence Studio and other programming languages.